-The gruesome war had devastated all cities, food and supplies were scarce, lands were rendered infertile; billions perished in the war, the cost of the newfound freedom was high.
+The gruesome war had devastated all cities, food and supplies were scarce, lands were rendered infertile; billions had perished in the war—the cost of their newfound freedom was high.

 Slowly but steady, the surviving Nasivern began to tame those wild lands and form a new society.
 The newly established City of Nineveh became the capital of the new Nasivern world, and a beacon to their rebirth.

 The Rebirth of the Nasivern came with a rediscovery of art, music, and other forms of cultural expression that had been lost by the Arghest Conquest.
 After the New World was solidified, the Nasivern once again looked towards the stars, and at last, attempted to explore the vastness of space.

 Daybreak continued to act as peacekeepers and protectors of life.
 Facing new challenges of their own, they found themselves amidst a new conflict that was an echo of the previous war that had taken so much from them.

 During the conflicts of that time, the Nasivern’s rudimentary space faring yielded results, they managed to establish contact with the planet Orbis.
 While they were open to the prospect of establishing amiable relations with the humans of Orbis, a unique alliance was formed with the Nation of Vaifen.
 Aeoros Isthal, son of the legendary White Blaze Isthara, was the architect of cementing the special relations between Vaifen and the Nasivern.